 - Email program coordinators of programs that you are most interested in for away rotations in January of your 3rd year to show early interest and let them know that you will be applying for an away rotation through VSLO when it opens.

-- Study the AAD modules for medical students to be prepared for common diseases you will see in dermatology clinic.
+- Study the AAD modules (link below) for medical students to be prepared for common diseases you will see in dermatology clinic.
 This will make your experience more fulfilling and allow you to show your interest in dermatology.
 Furthermore, most rotations have a cumulative test at the end that these modules are excellent for.

 - Case Reports: While on your home or away dermatology rotations, ask your residents if they have any interesting cases waiting to be written up.
 With their help, you can submit these to a journal in less than one month.